red2922/Reactor/FreeCodeCamp25ReactProjects/notes.md

 ### This React tutorial focuses on Interview questions

 In an interview always explain the approach you are looking to use to make the component or page you want to make.
+Makes it so the interviewer knows you understand the problem